seanpm2001/interval/PRECISION.md

 The smallest gap between two consecutive images is attained at one of the multiple of $\pi$ present in the interval.
 While it is possible to bound how close to a multiple of $\pi$ a fixed-point number will be, it is too costly to compute for this application, and we will consider that the difference computed at the smallest multiple of $\pi$ (i.e. 0) gives sufficient precision.

+## Floor

+Floor is the floor function $x \mapsto \lfloor x \rfloor$, returning the integer right above its argument.

+It returns an empty interval on an empty argument.

+Although its result is mathematically an integer, the implementation of the primitive uses `std::floor`, whose return value is a floating-point number.
+We thus chose to set the output precision to $-1$, which might be under-optimal, but will force the interval library and the code generator to treat the result as floating-point.

 # Typology of functions